eAdded/FireJS/README.md

  - Easy dynamic routes

 ## Why another React Static Site Gen... ?
  The need of this project ignited with the [requirement](https://dev.to/aniketfuryrocks/dynamically-building-static-react-pages-upon-request-4pg3) of very fast on the fly, highly customizable builds.
-We solved this issue with **FireJS**.
+We solved this issue with **Firejs**.
 You can change each and every dir with the help of **firejs.config.js** file.
 You can easily customize webpack with **webpack.config.js**.

 ## Install
 ~~~